AndromedaIsComingg/DevOps-Projects-Darey.io/Project 9/README.md

 ![configuring wp-config](https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/9f83dee0-f9a7-4be5-828c-7de54a7c83db)

+**Apache will be restarted for these changes to take effect** This is done using the command `sudo systemctl restart httpd` Please note that `httpd` is used here because we are working with the Fedora distribution of Linux.

 **Ensuring that pot 80 is open in the Inbound Rules of the Web Server Such that it accepts traffic from anywhere**

 ![inbound port 80](https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/8a2bf4c0-3881-4218-ad16-c8791372ba1f)